-Competence Learning Outcome (What Good Looks Like) Skills Quality service delivery Consistently develops and delivers excellent service to customers, colleagues & advisers, supporting the products / services provided and adhering to 'Treating Customers Fairly' principles at all times Responds to customers, colleagues & advisers in a timely, accurate fashion, within service standards.
+(all fleed to be competently demonstrated to pass the apprenticeship) Competence Learning Outcome (What Good Looks Like) Skills Quality service delivery Consistently develops and delivers excellent service to customers, colleagues & advisers, supporting the products / services provided and adhering to 'Treating Customers Fairly' principles at all times Responds to customers, colleagues & advisers in a timely, accurate fashion, within service standards.
 Takes ownership of issues, escalating those which cannot be solved and follows through to ensure action has been taken Is realistic when agreeing actions, explains what can be achieved and by when.
 Provides regular progress updates Represents the values and ethics of the firm.
 Customer communication & relationships Develops effective relationships with customers & key contacts, handling & resolving issues through effective verbal/written/IT skills.
-Builds rapport with customers and demonstrates empathy and understanding when dealing with them Delivers effectively to customers' satisfaction Demonstrates consistent accurate & appropriate communication through all relevant media Team working & collaboration Understands role within team & impact on others.
-Consistently endeavours to support colleagues & collaborate to achieve results 8.
-Is an enthusiastic and positive team member 9.
-Shares knowledge, ideas and experiences with the wider team to assist in continuous improvement.
-10. Demonstrates an open and honest communication style 11.
-Asks questions and challenges others positively Planning & prioritising Successfully analyses and plans in order to deliver good outcomes for the business 12.
-Consistently prioritises time and activities accordingly, managing resources as appropriate 13.
-Takes ownership & commits to delivery 14.
-Flags concerns before crisis arises, when concerned about workloads or timescales Using systems & Processes Consistently adheres to systems & processes using proficient IT skills, including risk, regulatory and governance requirements 15.
-Consistently utilises systems accurately and appropriately16.
-Demonstrates proficient use of IT systems and ensures that regulatory requirements are met Behaviours Honesty & integrity Truthful, sincere in their actions and doing the right thing (even when not the easiest) 17.
-Demonstrate integrity and ethical behaviour in the way they do their job18.
-Act in an open and honest way Adaptability Willingness to accept changing priorities and work patterns when new jobs need to be done, or requirements change 19.
-Demonstrate a flexible approach20.
-Respond positively to change & shows willingness to refocus priorities when required Enthusiasm Shows drive and energy in their work, when things are going well and when challenges arise 21.
-Consistently demonstrates a positive approach to work 22.
-Do what needs to be done to get the job done 23.
-Suggest ways to improve how work is done Dependability Meets personal commitments and expectations, eg completing work, timekeeping 24.
-Be at work and engaged in work when required25.
-Take ownership in their job
+Builds rapport with customers and demonstrates empathy and understanding when dealing with them Delivers effectively to customers' satisfaction Demonstrates consistent accurate & appropriate communication through all relevant media

+310177/ VI.
+Team working & collaboration Understands role within team & impact on others.
+Consistently endeavours to support colleagues & collaborate to achieve results Is an enthusiastic and positive team member Shares knowledge, ideas and experiences with the wider team to assist in continuous improvement.
+Demonstrates an open and honest communication style Asks questions and challenges others positively Planning & prioritising Successfully analyses and plans in order to deliver good outcomes for the business 13.
+Consistently prioritises time and activities accordingly, managing resources as appropriate Takes ownership & commits to delivery Flags concerns before crisis arises, when concerned about workloads or timescales Using systems & Processes Consistently adheres to systems & processes using proficient IT skills, including risk, regulatory and governance requirements Consistently utilises systems accurately and appropriately Demonstrates proficient use of IT systems and ensures that regulatory requirements are met Behaviours Honesty & integrity Truthful, sincere in their actions and doing the right thing (even when not the easiest) Demonstrate integrity and ethical behaviour in the way they do their job Act in an open and honest way Adaptability Willingness to accept changing priorities and work patterns when new jobs need to be done, or requirements change Demonstrate a flexible approach Respond positively to change & shows willingness to refocus priorities when required Enthusiasm Shows drive and energy in their work, when things are going well and when challenges arise 22.
+Consistently demonstrates a positive approach to work Do what needs to be done to get the job done Suggest ways to improve how work is done Dependability Meets personal commitments and expectations, eg completing work, timekeeping Be at work and engaged in work when required Take ownership in their job Personal commitment Proactive in their own development; commitment to the job and the business 27.
+Take ownership & seek ways in which to develop own knowledge and skills within the role Share knowledge and experiences with others to assist in their learning journey Progressively develop their own career as they learn more about the job and the business